lkesteloot/unsong/unsong.md

 Jalaketu toyed with his olive for another moment, then popped it in his mouth and walked out the door into the atrium.
 Father Ellis saw him and rose to his feet in a rage.

 “SEVEN MINUTES, JALA.
 THAT WAS SEVEN MINUTES AND FOURTEEN SECONDS.
 YOU PROMISED ME TEN.
-I WANT YOU TO GO BACK IN THERE AND…”
+I WANT YOU TO GO BACK IN THERE AND...”

 “Father, I need your help.”